-Our curriculum includes not only the formal programme of learning, but the 'informal' programme of a wide range of extra-curricular activities, curriculum visits, visitors and trips as well as the school ethos, which permeates all aspects of school life.
-All students are encouraged to participate in all areas of the curriculum both formal and 'informal' and where necessary reasonable adjustments can be made to facilitate the needs of children with SEND.
-In these circumstances, parents and pupils are consulted closely as to the nature of the adjustments required and any Care Plan or Risk Assessment is written and made available to all staff accompanying the visit.
-9. How accessible is the school?
+12. How accessible is the school?

 Thomas Alleyne's High School continues to be proactive in removing barriers to students and members of the community that have special educational needs or disabilities and may wish to access the school's facilities.
 Action already taken includes the creation of a dedicated SEND Department based in Keeling House.
 All resources and policies are available in enlarged print or electronic form if requested/required and are routinely processed on buff paper.
 Specialist equipment is made available to staff/students when required; Teaching Assistant time and staffing have been increased and SEND awareness and specialist training is made available to staff on a regular basis.
 Classrooms are equipped with interactive whiteboards and networked PCs.
-The school also has laptops all of which are wireless and connected via the school's network, some SEND students use tablets/ipads to access work.
-Additional resources for SEND pupils are secured via the local authorities' specialist support teams or via the application to the local authority for additional educational needs (AEN) funding.
+The school also has laptops all of which are wireless and connected via the school's network, some SEND students use tablets/iPads to access work.

-9. How will the school prepare and support my child to join the school, transfer to a school or the next stage of education and life?
+13. How will the school prepare and support my child to join the school, transfer to a school or the next stage of education and life?

 Thomas Alleyne's High School works closely with all settings to ensure that transition to or from our school is as smooth for the child/young person as possible.
 On transition from middle school, the SENDCO and Deputy SENDCO meets or has contact with the class teachers, middle school SENDCO and any other agency involved with the child to share all relevant information and to plan next steps and appropriate provision; this may include the application for additional needs funding or an educational health and care needs assessment.
 In addition to this transition meeting, visits to the new setting can be planned, along with a transition passport or pack being provided.

 Transition meetings for pupils with an EHCP plan are held and a transition report submitted to the local authority, highlighting any need to amend or change the EHCP plan.
 Parents may also request to meet with the SENDCO and their views and suggestions will always be taken into account.
 On transition to Key Stage 5, for a student with an EHCP plan, a meeting is held with the SENDCO and Head of Sixth Form or representative from the further education or training institution as well as the student and parents to share information and relevant documentation.
 For students with SEND - Additional Need, records and information are transferred to the further education or training institution in a timely fashion.
 Where possible across the academic year the SENDCO will have a range of meetings with the relevant staff in both middle and junior schools to ensure a smooth move into high school.

-10. How are the school's resources allocated and matched to children's special educational needs?
+14. How are the school's resources allocated and matched to children's special educational needs?